argrabowski/goat-memory-allocator/README.md

     ./test_goatmalloc
     ```

-### Usage

-- Include `goatmalloc.h` in your application code.
-- Use `init`, `walloc`, `wfree`, and `destroy` functions as described in the header file.

 ## Project Details

-### Initialization and Destruction
+- **Initialization and Destruction**
   - The `init` function initializes the memory allocator, requesting an arena from the OS.
   - The `destroy` function releases the arena back to the OS.

-### Basic Allocation
+- **Basic Allocation**
   - The `walloc` function allocates memory within the arena.
   - The `wfree` function frees allocated memory.

-### Free Chunk Splitting
+- **Free Chunk Splitting**
   - Handles splitting of free chunks when necessary.

-### Placement of Allocations
+- **Placement of Allocations**
   - Maintains a logically ordered chunk list.

-### Free Chunk Coalescing
+- **Free Chunk Coalescing**
   - Coalesces adjacent free chunks when freeing memory.